globocom/megadraft-chart-plugin/README.md

 On select `Chart` plugin at Megadraft plugin modal, a `ModalChart` component will be instantiated.

-The `ModalChart` is a modal component splitted in two parts: form and preview.
+`ModalChart` is a modal component splitted in two parts: form and preview.
-The are three chart type options: line, column and pie.
+There are three chart type options: line, column and pie.
 Each one has their own Form component:

 1. `FormLine` for line chart;
 2. `FormColumn` for column chart;